Vandivier/afterecon/content/2017-05-25-the-independent-effect-of-education-on-christianity.md

 ---
-title: The Independent Effect of Education on Christianity
+title: "The Independent Effect of Education on Christianity"
 date: 2017-05-25 15:00:25
 author: John Vandivier
 ---